miguelaeh/cardanocli-js/README.md

 console.log("My wallet address:", walletAddr);
 ```

-Check /examples for more use cases.
+Check `/examples` for more use cases.
+If you have doubts on how to use a specific command you can also check the `tests` folder, where all the commands are tested.

 ## Tests